mihirc0111/AfterSchoolDiaries-HTML-CSS-JS-BootStrap-Website/README.md

 ### Difficultes Faced----------->-Solutions are welcomed on my gmail (mihirc0111@gmail.com)/on github.

-1. Unable to add keydown function to the button"Stop"
+1.Unable to add keydown function to the button"Stop"

-2. Unable to add 6 images in the carousel of bootstrap
+2.Unable to add 6 images in the carousel of bootstrap

 3.Unable to align the divs inside container to centre properly,did a hack like adding margin